pnealgit/mnb_js/README.md

 Deep Copy Hassles:

-1. I had to do deep copy on the "genome" because mutation and crossover should not be done on the original too deep object oriented "brain" in the POPULATION array.
+1. I had to do deep copy on the "BRAIN" because mutation and crossover should not be done on the original too deep object oriented "brain" in the POPULATION array.

 2. So I did the JSON trick